Magnetism is a fundamental part of life. It plays a role in bird migration, fish navigation, and other phenomena.

 To determine how strong of a magnetic field we need to use to create the desired sensation or feeling, we conduct experiments exploring a range of stimulation strengths.
 Although each signal is slightly different in terms of exact output power (roughly 40 milligauss), all of Hapbee's signals have been tested and confirmed to fall within applicable International Commission on Non-Ionizing Radiation Protection (ICNIRP) safe exposure guidelines for low-frequency magnetic fields.

 The signals used solely by EMulate Therapeutics apply to medical-grade cancer treatment and have undergone rigorous safety studies, experiencing no serious adverse events related to the product.
 Furthermore, Hapbee’s protocol for safety in its consumer products involves animal testing.
 Our initial testing for long-term exposure in animals showed that mice have no notable negative behavioral responses or weight fluctuations to 15 days of continuous Hapbee signal stimulation.

-Hapbee is launching with six signals: Happy, Alert, Focus, Relax, Calm, and Sleepy.
+Hapbee is launching with six signals: Happy, Alert, Focus, Relax, Calm, and Deep Sleep.

 Happy: Known as the “happy hour” signal, Happy is here to help loosen you up and make you feel less stressed.
 Happy is the social lubricant you need to enjoy time with friends and family or unwind after a long day.